Sega Fave

-is a Japanese toy company and animation studios, owned by Sega Sammy Holdings.
+previously known as Sega Toys Co., Ltd. until 2024, is a Japanese toy and arcade company which is a wholly owned subsidiary of Sega Sammy Holdings.
 The company was founded when Yonezawa Toys, Japan's largest post-war toy manufacturer, was absorbed into Sega in 1991 as Sega-Yonezawa.

 Sega Toys have created toys for children's franchises such as Oshare Majo: Love and Berry, Mushiking: King of the Beetles, Lilpri, Bakugan, Jewelpet, Rilu Rilu Fairilu, Dinosaur King, and Hero Bank.
 Products by Sega Toys released in the West include the Homestar and the iDog.
-Sega Toys also inherited the Sega Pico handheld system and produced software for the console.
+Sega Toys also inherited the Sega Pico edutainment system and produced software for the console.

+As part of a restructuring plan in 2024, Sega Toys took over Sega's amusement machine business (including development and sales of arcade games) and renamed to its current name, Sega Fave.
+This was the first time since Sega Interactive in 2015, that Sega's amusement machine businesses was represented by a separate company.